Aashishsharma/Learnings/Design System/Design-System.md

 So instaed of having 1 DB, it is now partitioned vertically, so different tables in different DB.
 (Note - common tables should not be present in these different DBs)
 Verticle partitioning can scale only upto certain limit, if we have only 2 business domains, then only 2 different DBs.
 Also id order DB has large amount of data as compared to user DB, then orderDB would be bottleneck.
 So **Horizontal partitioning** -
+Partition the Vertically partitioned DB (OrderDB) in smaller dataset, rows are partitioned
+1. Range based partitioning - Distribution of data can be uneven
+2. Hash based partitioning - data evenly distributed but, range queries (get rows between 100 and 400) are inefficient